- Professor and Chair

 - Bert W. Wasserman Department of Economics and Finance

-Jun “Jonathan” Wang, PhD, is a Professor of Finance in the Bert W. Wasserman Department of Economics and Finance at the Zicklin School of Business.
+Jun “Jonathan” Wang, PhD, is a Professor of Finance and Chair of the Bert W. Wasserman Department of Economics and Finance at the Zicklin School of Business.
 His research interests are corporate finance, financial markets, risk management, econometric modeling, and quantitative investment analysis.